sourcegraph/handbook/content/engineering/code-intelligence/index.md

 **First Tasks**: The team has marked issues we believe are good first issues in [Github](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+label%3A%22good+first+issue%22++label%3A%22team%2Fcode-intelligence%22), following the [starter task process](../onboarding.md#starter-tasks) work with the code intel engineering manager to select three issues that you think are good ones for you to work on in your first 4 weeks.

-**Technical Design Diagrams**: We know that a picture is worth a thousand words and we will create visual diagrams to supplement our written documentation for the most critical or complex components and processes.
+**Technical Design Docs & Diagrams**: We know that a picture is worth a thousand words and we will create visual diagrams to supplement our written documentation for the most critical or complex components and processes.
 This material is great for async learning and can provide a better understanding of the parts that make up the big picture.
-Browse through available diagrams in the [code intel Google drive](https://drive.google.com/drive/folders/1vKcW5EM4RBIuF8ZFvPM0G1FRwl_03RXK) and learn how the Bundle Manager works or view Inter-service request diagrams.
+Browse through available documentation and diagrams in the [code intel developer documentation](https://docs.sourcegraph.com/dev/codeintel/) and [code intel Google drive](https://drive.google.com/drive/folders/1vKcW5EM4RBIuF8ZFvPM0G1FRwl_03RXK) and learn how the Bundle Manager works or view Inter-service request diagrams.

 ### Second Month